tnagyzambo/flight-computer-manual/docs/networking.md

 To find a flight computer with an unknown IP on the network, you must first know the IP of the network adapter.
 This can be found by running the command `ifconfig`.

+Enable `Shared to other computers` under IPv4 for your network adapter.

 ### nmap

 ```